Not competing at a young age can be a good thing

 How many times have you heard that or something like it?
 Do you agree or not, and why?
 Sport practitioners who work with new athletes have a unique opportunity to shape their sport's future by helping youngsters experience a thoughtful introduction to the sport.
 Part of this means considering whether or not competition for young age groups is appropriate.
 For most of us this means thinking about ways to improve our own sport's competitive structure.
 What age should they start?
 How young is too young?
 What should a competition for youngsters look like?

 Many NGBs follow a single model of training and competition where everything looks the same regardless of age.
 Some have modified their competitive formats with lower goals in basketball, smaller courts in tennis, and, of course, tee ball, but most sports simply copy formats for older athletes and use them for the younger crowd with a same-but-less setup.
 These changes are superficial.
-The question of whether younger athletes should be competing at all is unanswered but this is primarily because it's never asked.
+The question of whether younger athletes should be competing at all is unanswered but this is primarily because it's one that’s never asked.

-Reducing or eliminating competition for youngsters is not easy since there's no consensus that it's even necessary.
+Reducing or eliminating competition for youngsters is not easy since there's no consensus it's even necessary.
 But the more we try to make a youth sport look like its big time counterpart, the more we rob youngsters of an enjoyable and transformative experience.
 Competition and sport seem inseparable but that's because it's expected i.e. without the competitive element it's not really sport.
 However, if we treat competition like other training elements such as weight training, psychological preparation, and nutritional education, then we would have a new training stimulus to add at the appropriate time rather than throwing everything into the mix right from the start.
 This would help keep the entire experience fresh and give athletes something to look forward to as they increased skills and became more invested in the activity.

 There is research showing that youngsters do not respond well to competition; the pressure is unnecessary, it can lead to negative feelings, and is destructive to self esteem.
-One study done in an educational setting reported that competition does little to motivate kids.
+One study done in an educational setting reported competition does little to motivate kids.
 Researchers looked at high- and low-stakes testing in mathematics.
 Two high schools awarded special ID cards to students who scored well on a standardized test.
-The result was that the ID card award provided little motivation for lower-achieving students and only served to highlight the inequality and division among students.
+The result was the ID card award provided little motivation for lower-achieving students and only served to highlight the inequality and division among students.
 Sport practitioners are familiar with this scenario in a group of young athletes with varying rates of growth and maturity.

 On the other hand, competition provides opportunities for children to learn skills that will be important later in life.
 These are skills like resilience, perseverance, and tenacity.
 Depending on the sport they may also learn about teamwork and helping others.